Former campaign treasurer for Rep. George Santos pleads guilty to federal charges

 "[I]n fact, the congressional candidate had not made the reported loans and, at the time the loans were reported, did not have the funds necessary to make such loans," the U.S. Attorney's Office for the Eastern District of New York said in a statement.

-It's not year clear whether Marks will cooperate with prosecutors in their case against Santos.
+It's not yet clear whether Marks will cooperate with prosecutors in their case against Santos.

 According to U.S. officials, she faces up to five years in prison.
 Santos, who posts often on social media, has yet to comment publicly on this guilty plea.